MeidoPromotionAssociation/COM3D2_MOD_EDITOR/README.md

 Currently, some languages use AI translation.
 If you are not satisfied with the existing translations, please feel free to contribute translations through Crowdin.

+If your language is not available, you can request to add a new language in Crowdin or Issue.

 ### Privacy